keptn/keptn/bridge/README.md

 Keptn bridge allows to browse the Keptn events.

+Note that npm dependencies are separated into two parts.
+Root level ```package.json``` contains dependencies for angular and other general requirements.
+Express server dependencies are located inside ```package.json``` located in server folder.

 ## Installation

 The Keptn bridge is installed as a part of [Keptn](https://keptn.sh).